DanielStutzbach/blist/README.txt

 ---------

 The BList was developed under Debian Linux.
-Since it has no dependencies other Python 2.5, we expect it will work on other 32-bit gcc platforms without modification.
+Since it has no dependencies other Python, we expect it will work on other 32-bit gcc platforms without modification.
 If you run into trouble building BList on your platform, please contact us.

 Known bugs and limitations